Manager: Elisa Patria

-Highlights in the 17/18 season include returns to Oper Stuttgart for Il Puritani, following a successful run in 16/17, and Teatro La Fenice for Madama Butterfly, alternating with Myung–Whun Chung.
-He also leads a production of Il barbiere di Siviglia at Oslo Opera, and returns to Opera Garnier for Pina Bausch’s Orphée et Eurydice with the Balthasar Neumann Ensemble, alternating with Thomas Hengelbrock – a production he led to great acclaim on several occasions, including at New York’s Lincoln Center Festival.
+Highlights in the 19/20 season will include a return to Teatro del Maggio Musicale Fiorentino in a production of Verdi’s La Traviata, and a renewed engagement with Sinfonie Orchester Biel Solothurn for a production of Verdi’s Giovanna d’Arco.
+His 18/19 season concluded triumphantly with return appearances at Oper Stuttgart for Il Puritani, following a successful run in 16/17, and at Palais Garner for Pina Bausch’s Orphée et Eurydice with the Balthasar Neumann Ensemble – a production he led to great acclaim on several occasions, including at New York’s Lincoln Center Festival Highlights.

 Manlio Benzi has regularly visited opera houses such as Wiener Volksoper, Theater Erfurt, Opera North and the National Theatre of Estonia, and has been a regular guest at London’s Holland Park Festival, where he conducted Gianni Schicchi, Zanetto, Madama Butterfly, Adriana Lecouvreur and Aida.
 He has led the Haydn Orchestra of Trento and Bolzano, and the orchestras of Teatro Comunale di Bologna, Teatro Regio (Torino), Teatro La Fenice (Venice), Maggio Musicale (Firenze) and Pomeriggi Musicali (Milano).
 Recent engagements include La Bohème in Essen, Madama Butterfly in Göteborg and concerts with the Münchner Symphoniker.